Open-Scholarship-Strategy/site/index.md

 **Barriers to data sharing:**

- * Lack of research into personal determinants and environmental conditions of (not) sharing data
+ * Lack of research into personal determinants and environmental conditions of (not) sharing data;

  * Lack of skills and awareness of best practices;